-To understand how LASIK works, you first must understand how the eye works.
+To understand how Lasik works, you first must understand how the eye works.
 Light is passed through the cornea, through the lens, and then reflects onto the retina.
 If you have a refractive error, the cornea is misshaped, causing light to refract incorrectly onto the retina.

 LASIK The first step: Measurements of your Eye

 LASIK Step Two: Creating the Corneal Flap

-In step two of the LASIK procedure, the corneal flap is folded back to permit access to the cornea.
+The corneal flap is folded back to permit access to the cornea.
 The Intralase laser quickly and precisely reshapes the cornea.
 Once complete, the corneal flap is permitted to fall back into place, where it will heal without the necessity for stitches.

 LASIK Step Three: Reshaping the Cornea

-In step three, the excimer laser is used to reshape the cornea.
+The excimer laser is used to reshape the cornea.
 Dr. Jackson uses the most advanced technology available – the Technolas 217z™.
 With the precision of this laser, most patients need a very miniscule section of tissue removed – about the thickness of a human hair – to make the correction.
 The flap will begin to bond with the tissue immediately with no need for stitches.

-The entire LASIK process takes just minutes per eye.
+The entire Lasik process takes just minutes per eye.
 Most patients can return to work the next day.
-LASIK offers many improvements over other refractive surgery procedures.
+Lasik offers many improvements over other refractive surgery procedures.
 These include little or no post-operative discomfort, immediate vision improvement, and the ability to drive or return to work quickly—sometimes as soon as the next day.
 Most patients require no corrective eyewear after surgery (although patients over 40 often need reading glasses).